Bedale

 Bedale has a station on the Wensleydale Railway, a former railway now partly restored as a tourist and heritage line to the edge of the Yorkshire Dales National Park.
 More information about the line can be found below.
 Bedale station is just across the Bedale Beck, where begins the adjoining village of Aiskew.

-In 2019, Bedale will be one of the host towns of the Tour de Yorkshire.
+In 2019, Bedale was one of the host towns of the Tour de Yorkshire, staging the finish for day two or the four-day event.

 Town features